Dog Health Checklist

 • Stretching out time between vet checkups

-• Not noticing subtle diet or behavior changes
+• Not noticing subtle diet or behaviour changes

 • Letting nails get too long between trims